SEO Tips to Get Found This Black Friday and Cyber Monday

 3. Get creative with keyword research for new pages

-Keyword research can be tricky for smaller businesses competing against the big box stores.
-After all, there are only a few spots on the search engine result page (SERP) for “best gifts for dad,” and outranking major news outlets or retailers is no small task.
+Keyword research can be tricky for smaller businesses competing against big-box stores.
+After all, there are only a few spots on the search engine result pages (SERP) for “best gifts for dad,” and outranking major news outlets or retailers is no small task.

 Instead, lean into your client’s target audience.
-They’ll get more site visits by ranking for less competitive keywords than you will by not ranking for the high-volume ones.
+They’ll get more site visits by ranking for less competitive keywords by not ranking for the high-volume ones.
 Visitors from these more hyper-specific searches are also more likely to convert since their search intent is narrowed down.

 For example, a sporting goods store could curate a list of gift ideas for baseball players.
-If your client sells cameras, prints, and lenses, you might suggest a category page of gifts specifically for photography beginners to get started.
+Or, if your client sells cameras, prints, and lenses, you might suggest a category page of gifts specifically for photography beginners to get started.

 4. Don’t forget about internal linking

-Planning these pages is a great way to help visitors find the perfect gifts, but it won’t mean much if Google can’t find them.
+Planning these pages is a great way to help visitors find the perfect gifts, but it won’t mean much if search engines can’t find them.
 Anything that makes these pages more discoverable will help search engines recognize and prioritize these pages, while also helping visitors navigate the site more quickly.

 Consider adding holiday pages to the main navigation throughout the season and linking them from relevant blogs, category pages, and other areas on the site.
-Depending on your client’s overall strategy, it can be a good idea to place a link to your Black Friday Landing page on the homepage as well.
+Depending on your client’s overall strategy, it can be a good idea to place a link to your Black Friday or Cyber Monday landing page on the homepage as well.

-You can also use Black Friday landing pages to link to the most relevant pages on your site, helping your users go from promo code to product page without getting lost along the way.
+You can also use Black Friday and Cyber Monday landing pages to link to the most relevant pages on your site, helping buyers go from promo code to product page without getting lost along the way.

 5. Promote pages on social and email

-While your client waits to earn organic traffic, help them take advantage of Email Campaigns, social media sharing, and newsletters to promote their holiday content.
+While your client waits to earn organic traffic, help them take advantage of Email Campaigns and social media sharing to promote their holiday content.
 Not only will these channels provide more immediate returns, any backlinks earned from sharing these pages can improve your client’s SEO standing.

 6. Take advantage of structured data

 Structured data helps search engines learn more about website pages and display useful information right on the SERP.
-For an ecommerce website, product schema can help Google better understand prices, ratings, and if the product is in stock.
+For an ecommerce website, product schema can help search engines better understand prices, ratings, and if the product is in stock.

-Squarespace automatically generates product structured data to help your listings stand out.
+Squarespace automatically generates product structured data to help your client’s listings stand out.

 7. Lean into local SEO

-If you have a brick and mortar storefront, double-check the Google Business fundamentals: name, address, and phone number.
-Google Business also allows for “special hours” that can reflect your temporary holiday schedule.
+If your client has a brick and mortar storefront, double-check the Google Business fundamentals: name, address, and phone number.
+You client can also set special hours that can reflect their temporary holiday schedule.

-Maybe your client’s shop opens early on Black Friday or has extended hours late in December.
-If they manage a restaurant, confirm their hours on key dates like Thanksgiving or Christmas Eve.
-Either way, these small details appear in search and keep your client’s audience informed as they plan their shopping.
+Maybe your client’s shop opens early on Black Friday or has extended hours in December.
+If they manage a restaurant, confirm their hours on key dates like Thanksgiving, Christmas, and New Year’s.
+These small details appear in search and keep your client’s audience informed as they plan their shopping.

 Additionally, encouraging customer reviews is key for local SEO.
-These reviews and ratings stand out in Local Packs and even for branded search as customers decide where to spend their holiday budgets.
+These reviews and ratings stand out as customers decide where to spend their holiday budgets.

 8. Look back when the season ends